make-build/makebuild.dev/README.md

 > Website for Spring 2019 hackathon at FSU

 ### :rocket: Getting Started
 We use [Parcel](https://parceljs.org) to bundle the website.
-It doesn't use React, but this lets us seamlessly import SCSS stylesheets, and use `posthtml` to have `<include>` tags.
+We use React Stateless Components as a way to keep the code DRY.
+SCSS is imported in the HTML, handled by Parcel.

 ```sh